ishhasharma21/Concepts/OS Notes.md

 ## 20. Paging

+> Need paging to eliminate internal & external fragmengtation altogether.
+If you divide a process into pages, you know it is going to exactly fit into the main memory since page size = frame size.

 https://www.youtube.com/watch?v=6c-mOFZwP_8

 - Dividing a process into equal sized pages and loading into the frames of main memory.